ccgeoinformatics/sdg1131-lue-city-a-uncertainty-propagation/README.md

 ## Documentation

 Additional experiment documentation is provided in `docs/city_a_experiment_notes.md`.
-This file now includes the R1–R17 LUE regime descriptions used to interpret Monte Carlo regime probabilities.
+This file includes the R1–R17 LUE regime descriptions used to interpret Monte Carlo regime probabilities.
 A machine-readable version is available in `docs/lue_regime_descriptions.csv`.

 ## City A experiment